 Students are required to complete ED 5463 (Student Teaching in Elementary Education).
 This experience will be completed in one primary classroom (grades 1-3) and one intermediate classroom (grades 4-6) during one full academic semester, after completing course requirements.
-Student teaching must take place within three years of graduation from Mount Saint Mary College.
+Completion of edTPA, an electronic portfolio assessment, during student teaching is a program requirement.